What Is ADR in Film? Automatic Dialogue Replacement Explained

 Why is ADR used in film?

 ADR is used for a variety of reasons.
-Most often, ADR is done to get a cleaner recording of a line whether that is due to a technical reason such as background noise like a passing car, or for a creative reason such as to fix a performance.
+Most often, ADR is done to get a cleaner recording of a line whether that is due to a technical reason such as background noise like a passing car, or for a creative reason like fixing a performance.
 Typically ADR has to match the visual of the actor speaking but sometimes a director will opt to record new lines of dialogue to further the story along or to clarify a scene.
 You can get away with this if you can’t see the actor’s mouth such as when they’re turned away from the camera or if they are off-screen.

 How is ADR done?

 First, the dialogue editor or sound editor will comb through the film and identify cues for ADR.
 These are sections where the on-set audio is not salvageable and need to be redone.
-The director will have likely noted some cues of their own during the video process where they’d like a different delivery of a line or places to add lines to enhance the story.
+The director will have likely noted some cues of their own during the video editing process where they’d like a different delivery of a line or places to add lines to enhance the story.

 Then the film’s actors will go to a recording studio or dubbing stage to record their cues.
 Usually the director or producer is present for this recording session to guide the actor’s performances.
 The typical workflow involves playing the video clip and original audio recording for the actor to rehearse along with to get the timing and emotional delivery right.
-Then the recording engineer hits record and the actor delivers the new version of the line while they listen to the original audio in headphones.
-I personally like to roughly edit the ADR as we work through cues so we know right away if something will sync together well.
-Once the director or producer is satisfied, we move on to the next cue until everything on the list has been done.
+Then the recording engineer hits record and the actor delivers the new version of the line.

-How to make ADR easier
+How to make ADR transparent

 There are some big challenges to consider when doing ADR such as changes in ambience or differences in microphone quality and tone that have to be addressed.